edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 # Depostism and political violence

-A government, according to a famous characterization by 20th C German sociologust Max Weber, is an institution that holds a monopoly on the legitimate use of violence, and according to anthropologist Laura Betzig that virtually all of the Bronze Age and Iron Age societies (Babylonians, Hebrews, Imperial Romans, Samoans, Khmer, Aztec, etc) demonstrated despotism (p.
+A government, according to a famous characterization by 20th C German sociologist Max Weber, is an institution that holds a monopoly on the legitimate use of violence, and according to anthropologist Laura Betzig that virtually all of the Bronze Age and Iron Age societies (Babylonians, Hebrews, Imperial Romans, Samoans, Khmer, Aztec, etc) demonstrated despotism (p.
 158).

 In most of human history the primary mechanism for the transfer of power was political murder (p.
 159).
 E.g. Biblical kings Saul, David, Solomon; Julius Caesar was one of 34 Roman emperors assassinated (**34/49**, or **69%** until division of empire).
 Swiss criminologist Manuel Eisner stimates between 600 and 1800 AD about **1/8 (12.5%)** Euroepean monarchs were murdered in office (p.
 159).
 The designs of democracies in the 18th century, despite their obvious flaws (e.g. slavery), led to a decline in despotism.